Managing Director and Head of Quantitative Strategies, Bessemer Trust

 Joan started her career as a public accountant in 2000.
-Working for a small public accounting firm, she learned a lot, from tax compliance to field audit in various types of industries.
-As an international student coming to the United States, Joan always felt she was fortunate, not only because she accomplished earning her college degree while working part time 20 years ago, but also because she was able to stay in the country where she was provided many opportunities to achieve her American dreams.
-Having received so much help from others, Joan loves to contribute back to society.
-She teaches accounting as an adjunct and also does volunteer work to help international students.
-Joan loves doing yoga and dancing in her spare time.
+Working for a small public accounting firm, she gained experience in everything from tax compliance to field audits, in various types of industries.
+As an international student in the United States, Joan always felt fortunate—not only because she managed to earn her degree while working part time, but also because she was able to stay in the country and take advantage of opportunities to achieve her American dream.
+Having received so much help from others, Joan loves to contribute back to society, and currently does volunteer work to help international students.
+She also loves yoga and dancing.

 Joan earned her MBA degree from Columbia Business School in 2007 and her undergraduate degree from Baruch College in 2000.
 Joan is a CFA® charterholder, and she is also CPA licensed in New York State.